Investigative Interviewing Courses

 - Mick Confrey – the international investigative interviewing practitioner of the year 2014.
 Mick was the lead, accredited interviewing advisor in the investigation of all types of crime – from the most serious to volume offences – in one of the busiest police forces in the UK.
 He and his team of interviewers featured in the ground breaking BBC Eyewitness series for Open University.
 The series is now used across the globe in Psychology and Criminology courses Mick has advised to ensure TV detective programmes are as true to life as possible.

-The cost of the introductory 2 day program to small groups is $10,000.00 (+gst) for training of up to 16 students.
+The cost of the introductory 2 day program to small groups in the workplace is $10,000.00 (+gst) for training of up to 16 students.
 Delivered by Australian based trainers.

-The cost of the introductory 2 day program to large groups is $645.00 (+gst) per participant.
+The cost of the introductory 2 day program to large groups in the workplace is $645.00 (+gst) per participant.
 Delivered by Australian based trainers.

-The cost of the intermediate 4 day program is $20,000.00 for training of up to 16 students.
+The cost of the intermediate 4 day program in the workplace is $20,000.00 for training of up to 16 students.
 Delivered by Australian based trainers.

 The cost of the Advanced 5 day program and Interview Managers program is $30,000.00 for training of up to 16 students.
 Delivered by UK based trainers.